 Do you take insurance?

-Adrienne is not in network with insurance agencies.
-Some insurance plans will cover the cost of an out of network provider.
+We do not participate with insurance agencies, as they do not cover intensive therapy sessions, coaching, or monitoring.
+Some insurance plans will cover the cost of an out of network provider for therapy.
 You can call your member services line on the back of your insurance card to see if your plan covers services with out of network providers, as well as what percentage of the agreeable fee they will reimburse.

-Adrienne's time spent in the office with clients is only a small part of her dedication to client care.
-In addition to daily tasks, Adrienne engages in ongoing trainings, supervision, consultations, and research that allows her to provide clients with the most sound, evidence-based service.
-Furthermore, Adrienne volunteers her time to provide trainings to other professionals to advance the quality of services available in the community.
+We utilize an income-based fee schedule for all of our services as a way to increase accessibility to all walks of life.
+Our time spent with you is only a small part of our dedication to your care.
+In addition to daily tasks, we engage in ongoing professional development that allows us to provide the most sound, evidence-based care.
+Furthermore, we also volunteer our time to provide trainings and other services within our community.